flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/performance.md

 [Landing Calculator Additional Info](../../../pilots-corner/advanced-guides/flight-planning/landing-calculations.md){.md-button target=new}

 - Wind, Temperature, QNH:
-    - This information can be obtained from METAR or ATIS.
+    - This information can be obtained from the METAR or ATIS.

 - Rwy Altitude:
     - This information can be obtained from the airport chart (see example below).